DAVE SHUTLER - Research in my lab

 (Photos by Don Stewart and the Cowan family)

-Ectoparasites of ring-billed gulls.
+Ectoparasites of ring-billed gulls

 Jenelle King, 2003

-Behaviour of common eiders (Somateria mollisima) around their nests.
+Behaviour of common eiders (Somateria mollisima)

 (Photo provided by Jenelle King)